tamu-edu/it-cloud-docs/src/cloud/aws.md

 ## Requesting an AWS Account

-To request an AWS account, please fill out the [AWS Account Request Form](https://itselfservice.tamu.edu/tamucs?id=sc_cat_item&sys_id=5b78c0d7db8a1c10c02e690913961903)
+To learn about and request an AWS account, please visit the [Public Cloud Accounts](https://www.it.tamu.edu/services/services-by-category/it-professional-services/cloud-public.html) resource.

 ## Accessing AWS